Yuan Xikun

 Yuan Xikun (born 1944 in Kunming, Yunnan Province) is a Chinese visual artist and environmental activist.
-In 2011, Yuan proposed building a giant sculpture composed of sand collected from five of earth's continents and water from its Arctic and Antarctic regions to draw attention to ozone depletion and climate change.
+In 2011, Yuan proposed building a giant sculpture composed of sand collected from five of Earth's continents and water from its Arctic and Antarctic regions to draw attention to ozone depletion and climate change.

+Yuan served on the Standing Committee of the All-China Youth Federation and was a member of the 11th Standing Committee of Chinese People's Political Consultative Conference.
+Yuan serves as the honorary president of the Sino-American Friendship Association.